Educational Co-Sponsor: McCoy College of Business Administration at Texas State University.

 Dr. William Chittenden, CTP, ex officio

-Associate Dean for Graduate Programs, McCoy College of Business Administration, Texas State University
+Associate Professor of Finance, McCoy College of Business Administration, Texas State University

 Embassy Suites Hotel and Conference Center